 We sailed past the sub and tacked back on beam reach.
 That enabled us to fly the spinnaker under the bridge, all the way home.
 The Castros were staying at Kingmsill Resort, which has a marina where the W&M Sailing Team operates.
 “Some of the team members were standing around when I remembered that one of my client’s grandsons is on the team.
 I asked if anyone knew a kid named O’Connor, and there he was.
 ‘I’m O’Connor.’
 We struck up a conversation and I asked him what to expect today in the way of excitement sailing on the river.
 You know what he said?
 ‘Come back, and you tell me.”

 Sailing from New Jersey

 When it comes to things to do near me, Let’s Go Sail is a unique hit.
-That’s from Paul and Mary Kelton of Metuchen NJ, who brought their children Peter and Sally, along with their mixed lab/boxer Ranger.
+That’s from Paul and Mary Kelton of Metuchen NJ.
+They brought their children Peter and Sally, along with their mixed lab/boxer Ranger.
 “Peter, Paul and Mary, get it?” said Mary as she boarded.
 Ranger was reluctant, so Paul had to pick him up, all 65 lbs.
-Except for a Hobie cat years ago, the Keltons were first-time sailors.

 “Thought we’d do this because we have a friend with a sailboat and haven’t gone out yet,” Paul said as we headed out of the harbor.
 “In fact, I’m the only one among my friends who doesn’t own a boat.
 We own a camper instead, which is just as much work.”
 Mary said that they try to get out once or twice a month to expose the kids to the country.
 “Well, so far just the East Coast.”